taitoh1970/kmer/README.md

 ## Installation

 ### Linux
-Move to the directory of these programs and type `make`.
+Move to the directory of the k-mer analysis programs and type `make`.

 ### Mac
 First of all, install Homebrew.
 See the following page for installation.